Husayn ibn Ali: Death

+Imam Husayn and Al-Abbas Shrines in Karbala, Iraq, where Husayn and Abbas are buried.
+They are two profoundly holy sites in Shia Islam, visited by millions annually.

 During the Battle of Karbala the Umayyad soldiers hesitated to initiate a direct attack on Husayn; however, he was struck in the mouth by an arrow as he went to the river to drink.
 He collected his blood in a cupped hand and cast towards the sky, complaining to God of his suffering.
 Later, he was surrounded and struck on the head by Malik ibn Nusayr.
 The blow cut through his hooded cloak, which Husayn removed while cursing his attacker.
 He put a cap on his head and wrapped a turban around it to staunch the bleeding.
 Ibn Nusayr seized the bloodied cloak and retreated.

-Shemr advanced with a group of foot soldiers towards Husayn, who was now prepared to fight as few people were left on his side.
+Shimr advanced with a group of foot soldiers towards Husayn, who was now prepared to fight as few people were left on his side.
 A young boy from Husayn's camp escaped from the tents, ran to him, tried to defend him from a sword stroke and had his arm cut off.
 Ibn Sa'd approached the tents and Husayn's sister Zaynab complained to him: "'Umar b.
 Sa'd, will Abu 'Abd Allah (the kunya of Husayn) be killed while you stand and watch?"
 Ibn Sa'd wept but did nothing.
 Husayn is said to have killed many of his attackers.
 The Umayyad forces however were still unwilling to kill him and each of them wanted to leave this to somebody else.
-Eventually Shemr shouted: "Shame on you!
+Eventually Shimr shouted: "Shame on you!
 Why are you waiting for the man?
 Kill him, may your mothers be deprived of you!"
-The Umayyad soldiers then rushed Husayn and wounded him on his hand and shoulder.
+The Umayyad soldiers then rushed toward Husayn and wounded him on his hand and shoulder.
 He fell on the ground face-down and an attacker named Sinan ibn Anas stabbed and beheaded him.